kandolfp/ws23_ulg_vu_ama_performance/index.md

 - Exercises are blue
 \exercise{Exercises are here for you to work on, no worries not at home or in your off hours but with us in the workshop.

 [//]: # (Some exercises will have *hidden* solutions which can be accessed by adding `?solution=true` to the URL of the page.
-This way it is more likely that everybody tries to do the exercises without first looking at the sample solution.)}
+This way it is more likely that everybody tries to do the exercises without first looking at the sample solution.)
+<pre> </pre>
+}

 That is about all we wanted to let you know, so let us get into it.